1. User guide

 FROM library.patrongroup;

-columns, which allows for simpler queries.
+extracts JSON fields into columns, which allows for simpler queries.

 SELECT __id, __start, id, groupname, description FROM library.patrongroup__t;